The Grand Finale of the Boda Beeramu Project

 What started as a boardroom discussion that later culminated into an innovative board game based HIV/AIDS awareness project and treatment project, finally came to a grand close on Friday.

 The Boda Beeramu HIV/AIDS Awareness Ludo Championship was a celebration of all Bodaboda HIV Awareness Champions and their stage members who have been the main beneficiaries of the Boda Beeramu project.

 About 200 players from 28 boda stages in Wakiso district participated in the championship that was adjudicated by referees and officials from the Uganda Ludo Federation (ULF), a body that governs the Ludo game in Uganda.
 The games were played in a one-off knock out format starting with 2 group stages that were followed by quarters, semis and the grand finale.
 The championship attracted over 500 people from Nansana, Kayunga, Wakiso, Namusera and Kakiri towns.

-After a tense and adrenalin arousing competition Yesu Amala Bodaboda stage were crowned champions after humbling Namusera Main boda boda stage in the finals.
+After a tense and adrenalin arousing competition Yesu Amala Bodaboda stage was crowned champions after humbling Namusera Main boda boda stage in the finals.
 The winners walked away with an assortment of gifts both individual and collective.
-These included a trophy, golden medals, ludo boards, fuel vouchers, helmets, reflector jackets and T-shirts.
+These included a trophy, golden medals, ludo boards, fuel vouchers, helmets, reflector jackets, and T-shirts.

 The championship was spiced with a variety of health services from different partners.
 Kiyita Family Initiative for Development (KIFAD) was as usual available to provide HIV counseling and testing services and 298 people were tested.
 Makerere University Infectious Disease Institute (IDI) provided safe male circumcision (SMC) and 20 men were circumcised, Red Cross drew blood donations from 50 people and 30 people received free eye check-up from BRAC.